 Madeira is the island of dreams for waterfall chasers.
-There just seems to be an endless amount of waterfalls to discover and often you will even drive right by them on the highway!
+There just seems to be an endless amount of waterfalls to discover and often you will even drive right to Madeira waterfalls on the highway!
 In this guide, I will share with you 25 of my favorite hikes that lead you to a waterfall.
-Remember that in the summer many of the waterfalls can be a little dry so the shoulder seasons and winter are the best time to head off in search of the best waterfalls on Madeira Island.
+Remember that in the summer many of the waterfalls can be a little dry so the shoulder seasons and winter are the best time to head off in search of the best Madeira Waterfalls.

 CALDEIRAO VERDE WATERFALL HIKE

 The Levada do Caldeirão Verde hike is one of the best levada walks (not too steep) on Madeira island with lush jungles and several amazing waterfalls!
 This levada trail is one of the most popular hikes on the island due to its incredible waterfall, dense jungle surroundings, and most importantly, it’s relatively flat without too much incline.
 I really enjoyed this hike and would highly recommend it, especially for those who enjoy walking but don’t want a huge uphill trek.
 It really gives you so many great views and a huge waterfall without leading you up stairs or steep hills.
 It can get a bit busy in peak season, but it’s near the top of my list because it’s a real crowd-pleaser and it’s popular for a reason!

 Want more details and photos?
 View the full blog post here: CALDEIRAO VERDE WATERFALL HIKE